VSCO2.sfz as .sf2

 regards bottrop

-In reply to by bottrop
+In reply to it was not too much of an… by bottrop

 Adjusting low volume samples is of course not a problem.
 The real problem is that they were not recorded at the required volume.
 I've worked in studios for years, setting up microphones (for both instrument and vocals), working on mixers.
 I know what problems can be caused by amplifying a low recorded sound and which frequencies will decrease when viewed with a spectrometer.